goodluck68/Picture_Repo/test2.md

 - **Between AS**: `AS_PATH`

-   When router sends BGP update to EBGP neighbor, the AS number is appended to the AS_PATH attribute of the route.
-If a router detects its own AS number in the AS_PATH, it recognizes the route as looping back and discards it.
+   When router sends BGP update to EBGP neighbor, the AS number is appended to the `AS_PATH` attribute of the route.
+If a router detects its own AS number in the `AS_PATH`, it recognizes the route as looping back and discards it.

 #### Route Reflectors

 - **Within Route Reflectors**: `ORIGINATOR_ID`

-   When a route reflector forwards an iBGP update, it includes an optional BGP attribute called `ORIGINATOR_ID`.
+   When a route reflector forwards an IBGP update, it includes an optional BGP attribute called `ORIGINATOR_ID`.
 This attribute contains the router ID of the router that originated this route update.
 If a route reflector receives a route with an `ORIGINATOR_ID` that matches its own ID, it will discard the update to avoid a loop.

 - **Between Route Reflectors**: `CLUSTER_LIST`

-   CLUSTER_LIST is updated by the route reflector.
+   `CLUSTER_LIST` is updated by the route reflector.
 This attribute is appended by the route reflector with its cluster-id.
 By default this is the BGP identifier.
-If a route reflector receives a NLRI with its cluster-id in the Cluster List attribute, the NLRI is discarded.
+If a route reflector receives a `NLRI` with its cluster-id in the Cluster List attribute, the `NLRI` is discarded.

 ### 1.4.2 Difference between network/redistribute/aggregate